-People of Ayodhya with teary eyes followed them to the forest.
-Soon they entered the nearby village Shringberpur and Nishad raj (king of bhils) came to greet Ram, Sita and Lakshmana.
-He requested Ram to rest in his village for few days before proceeding to the exile of fourteen years.
+People of Ayodhya with teary eyes followed them to the wood.
+Soon they entered the nearby village Shringberpur, and Nishad raj (king of bhils) came to greet Ram, Sita, and Lakshmana.
+He requested Ram to rest in his village for a few days before proceeding to the exile of fourteen years.

 Kevat a boatman, arranged fruits and water for Ram, Sita and Lakshman.
-With the help of other villagers he prepared some grass mats and Ram – Sita rested on those mats.
-In the morning Sumantra again requested Ram, Sita and Lakshman to return back to Ayodhya but Ram replied that they will return to Ayodhya after completing fourteen years in exile.
+With the help of other villagers, he prepared some grass mats and Ram – Sita rested on those mats.
+In the morning Sumantra again requested Ram, Sita, and Lakshman to return to Ayodhya but Ram replied that they would return to Ayodhya after completing fourteen years in exile.

 RAM AND KEVAT

 Kevat replied with folded hands, “Lord, let me wash your feet first before letting you in.
 I have heard about the magic of your feet.
-You touch something with your feet and even a stone (Ahilya) turns into a beautiful woman.
+You touch something with your feet, and even stone (Ahilya) turns into a beautiful woman.

 Sita worshiped Ganga river and took her blessings.
 Later they advanced towards the deep forest.
-On their journey they met many great rishis like rishi Bharadwaj and Maharishi Balmiki.
+On their journey, they met many great rishis like rishi Bharadwaj and Maharishi Balmiki.

 He decided to visit Ram-Sita and Lakshman and ask for their forgiveness.
-He along with his three mothers, Guru Vashitha and people of Ayodhya, Bharat came to visit Rama in Chittrakoot.
+He along with his three mothers, Guru Vashitha and people of Ayodhya, Bharat came to visit Rama in Chitrakoot.

-Bharat tried to convince Ram to return back to Ayodhya with mother Sita but Ram replied that he will return after his exile period.
-Hearing this Bharat siad that he will never rule Ayodhya instead he will place Ram’s wooden slippers (Ram’s Paduka) on the throne and manage the kingdom in his name.
+Bharat tried to convince Ram to return to Ayodhya with mother Sita, but Ram replied that he would return after his exile period.
+Hearing this Bharat said that he would never rule Ayodhya; instead, he will place Ram’s wooden slippers (Ram’s Paduka) on the throne and manage the kingdom in his name.

 Ram asked the rishis about a place to live nearby from where he could kill these demons (rākṣas).
 Rishi suggested a place called Panchavati in Dandakvan.
 Dandakvan was a dense forest filled with demons and ruled by Lanka king, Ravan.
-Soon Lakshman build a hut for them and they started living there.
+Soon Lakshman builds a hut for them, and they started living there.
 One day Shurpanakha saw these two young boys in the forest and decided to marry one of them.

 DANDAK VAN INCIDENTS

 She disguised herself as pretty women and approached Ram and asked him to marry her.
-Ram replied that he is already married, she then turned towards Lakshman and he too refused saying that I am a servant of my Lord Ram.
-Being refused and feeling insulted she came in her original form and when she tried to attack Sita, Lakshman cuts her nose and ears off with his sword.
+Ram replied that he is already married, she then turned towards Lakshman and he too refused to say that I am a servant of my Lord Ram.
+Being rejected and feeling insulted she came in her original form and when she tried to attack Sita, Lakshman cuts her nose and ears off with his sword.

-He seized this opportunity to fight the supreme Lord Ram and approached his uncle Marich for help.
-Marich was surprised on his arrival and inquired about his sudden visit.
+He seized this opportunity to fight the supreme Lord Ram and approached his uncle, Marich for help.
+Marich was surprised by his arrival and inquired about his unexpected visit.
 Ravan narrated the whole story.
-Hearing this Marich replied, “You are going to fight with the supreme lord.
-Do you know he is the almighty god in human form?
-He has killed many strong demons (rākṣas) like Tadka, Subahu, Khar and Dhushan and you want to fight him?”
+Hearing this, Marich replied, “You are going to fight with the Supreme Lord.
+Do you know he is the almighty God in human form?
+He has killed many strong demons (rākṣas) like Tadka, Subahu, Khar and Dhushan, and you want to fight him?”

 Ram knew what was going to happen and asked Lakshman to take care of Sita while he was away hunting for that deer.
-That golden deer or Maya mrig took Lord Ram deep into the forest and because of his magical powers he started to play hide and seek with Ram.
-Tired of his games Ram aimed and shot his arrow.
+That golden deer or Maya mrig took Lord Ram deep into the forest, and because of his magical powers, he started to play hide and seek with Ram.
+Tired of his games, Ram aimed and shot his arrow.

-Lakshman drew a protective line (lakshman rekha) around the hut to protect Mother Sita from any danger while he was gone in search of Shree Ram.
+Lakshman drew a protective line (Lakshman Rekha) around the hut to protect Mother Sita from any danger while he was gone in search of Shree Ram.
 As Lakshman left Ravan disguised himself as a sage and reached in front of the hut asking for alms.

 Soon Ravan reveals his true form and kidnaps Sita in his Pushpak Viman towards Lanka.
-Mother Sita cried and begged him to leave her but he paid no heed to her cries.
-On their way towards Lanka vulture king Jatayu tried to free Mother Sita from Ravan but he too was killed.
+Mother Sita cried and begged him to leave her, but he paid no heed to her cries.
+On their way towards Lanka vulture king, Jatayu tried to free Mother Sita from Ravan, but he too was killed.
 Ravan killed him with his sword by cutting his wings.
 Reciting “Ram, Ram!”
-Jayatu fell to the ground and Ravan flew towards his Lanka.
+Jayatu fell to the ground, and Ravan flew towards his Lanka.

-While searching, Ram and Lakshman encountered the badly injured Jatayu, who informed them about Mother Sita, “Yes, I’ve seen her being kidnapped by Ravan, the king of Lanka.
-I tried to stop him but he cut off my wings and escaped towards south.”
+While searching, Ram and Lakshman encountered the severely injured Jatayu, who informed them about Mother Sita, “Yes, I’ve seen her being kidnapped by Ravan, the king of Lanka.
+I tried to stop him, but he cut off my wings and escaped towards South.”
 Saying this Jatayu breathed his last and Ram did his last rites.